sulis-hpc/sulis-hpc.github.io/gettingstarted/getaccount.markdown

 ## Eligibility

 Sulis is available to users within the HPC Midlands+ consortium and to users who have been granted allocations of time by the EPSRC.
+It is also available to users attending training courses that use Sulis for exercises.

 Users needing exploratory access to Sulis in advance of an application via EPSRC mechanisms should contact [sulis@warwick.ac.uk](mailto:sulis@warwick.ac.uk).